 Pier 14 is another option for looking back at the city and is a popular spot for night shots.
 Pier 39 can get crowded with tourists, but it’s known as the best spot to capture the lazy sea lions as they spend their day basking in the sun.

-The entire length of the Clarion Alley is plastered with colourful murals which are constantly changing their appearance.
+The entire length of the Clarion Alley is full of colourful murals which are constantly changing their appearance.
 You might even spot some of the artists with spray cans updating a piece of wall while you’re there!

-Another famed staircase that is frequently visited by those seeking Insta-worthy photos is the 16th Avenue Tiled Steps in Golden Gate Heights.
+The 16th Avenue Tiled Steps in Golden Gate Heights is another famous staircase for those seeking Insta-worthy photos.
 The outdoor pedestrian walkway connects two streets on a hill and has views stretching outwards towards the Pacific Ocean.